Nebula and Cluster of the Month Archive 2023

 There is a chain of stars that passes North-South across the centre of M4.
 These stars are mostly 11th and 12th magnitude, but the brightest is magnitude 10.6.
 This feature is sometimes referred to as a ‘bar’.
 It was first noted by William Herschel and can be seen with modest telescopes quite easily, given a good enough sky.
 This will be what Charles Messier saw back in 1764.
 The Deep-Sky Field Guide to Uranometria 2000.0 gives the brightest star magnitude for M4 as 10.8 – the star I mentioned before.
 Archinal & Hynes’ Star Clusters, however, gives the magnitude of the brightest star as 13.4.
 It would seem, then, that the ‘bar’ is considered (at least by them) to be in the foreground and not part of the globular cluster itself.

-A sketch of Messier 80 by Patrick Maloney through his 12-inch newtonian telescope at x150 magnification.
 I’ve included my observation of M80.
 It isn’t exciting, but I was pleased to get it.
 I have observed objects – even a few globular clusters – more southerly than M80 (M30, M22, M79, M28), but it seems that my line of total invisibility lies somewhere between M28 (-24° 52’) and M4 (-26° 32’).

-Object RA Dec Type Magnitude Messier 4 16h 23m 35s -26° 31’ 34” Globular cluster 5.8 Messier 80 16h 17m 03s -22° 58’ 29” Globular cluster 7.3 If you'd like to try out the Clear Skies Observing Guides (CSOG), you can download observing guide for the current Cluster of the Month without the need to register.
-CSOG are not associated with the Webb Deep-Sky Society but the work of Victor van Wulfen.
+Object RA Dec Type Magnitude Messier 4 16h 23m 35s -26° 31’ 34” Globular cluster 5.8 Messier 80 16h 17m 03s -22° 58’ 29” Globular cluster 7.3 -

 NGC 5286 and NGC 5307 in Centaurus